jeffreysbrother/HTML-email-template/README.md

-##DIFFERENCES BETWEEN BUILD AND PSD:##
-1. exact design ratios not possible:
-  * Gmail does not support media queries, so compromises to layout had to be made
-  * The original PSDs do not adhere to the convention of not exceeding a width of [approx.] 600px
-2. button size increased in order to increase usability in small viewports

 ##POSSIBLE FUTURE ISSUES:##
 1. The email template will break in Gmail if the HTML dash entity is used in the markup.
 2. I initially sized the social icons in the footer with a height and width property (in ems), but ultimately eliminated the height property and switched to pixels...this resolved an inconsistency in how the iOS Mail app was displaying these images.